 Again and again we are amazed at how infinite the possibilities are to teach, to create and above all, to learn.

 Through guided explorations, classes will flow from floor work through standing combinations and the connection between levels of space.
-Based on our own experiences as a dancers and choreographers, the second part of the workshop will utilize improvisational games and tasks to compose material and create scores, providing a matrix for stage piece or site-specific work.
+Based on our own experiences as dancers and choreographers, the second part of the class will utilize improvisational games and tasks to compose material and create scores, providing a matrix for stage pieces or site-specific work.
 C.O.R.E.
 (Creating Opportunities of Research & Exploration) has gained a new dimension through several experiences in recent years, opening up new visions that follow new impulses.

 Dates (including Arrival and Departure):